bclarkson-code/Tricycle/README.md

 ![embeding_layer](https://github.com/bclarkson-code/Tricycle/assets/57139598/b0157816-b797-452a-b2aa-090b3305141b)

-However, this is a very exprensive operation.
+However, this is a very expensive operation.
 For each token, we need to do a multiplication by a `vocab_size x embedding_size` matrix.
 However, we can notice that the one-hot encoded vector is almost entirely 0's.
 If you go through the algebra, this means that the matrix multiplication is